charlieamer/TM_online_remake/docs/Non-technical github tutorial.md

 For a non-programmer, the simplest explanation of "github" (where the project files are hosted) is a google drive / dropbox shared folder, where anyone can edit files, and the files are synced to anyone who has the project downloaded.
 Pretty neat, huh ?

 Github is not as automatic as google drive / dropbox though.
 You have to manually upload your updates, and download other people's updates.
-But you will see it won't be a hussly.
+But you will see it won't be a hussle.

 Also, you might see me saying words "repo" or "repository" often.
 It just means "this project on github", or equivalent to gdrive / dropbox's shared folder.